How I Unbricked a Nanostation M2

 - First off, make sure your network adapter and Ethernet cables are working properly.

 - You’ll need a TFTP program.
 Windows has a built‐in TFTP console.
-Look online on how to enable or find it or download one.
+Look online to know about their NERC compliance software and how to enable or find it or download one.

 - Download firmware version XM.v220.127.116.11002.150723.1344.bin from the internet.
 I have a copy if you need it.
 Email me at email@example.com.